Skip to main content

 ℹ IMPORTANT

-The single biggest predictor of how a patient does on a GLP-1 is not the dose, the brand, or the formulation.
-It is whether they are doing serious resistance training and eating adequate protein during the weight loss.
-Lean mass loss on a GLP-1 without training is real and can leave a patient lighter but metabolically worse off.
-We do not start a GLP-1 without a real conversation about this.
+The single biggest predictor of how a patient does on a GLP-1 is whether they are doing serious resistance training and eating adequate protein while they lose the weight.
+That matters far more than the dose, the brand, or the formulation.
+Lean mass loss on a GLP-1 without training does happen, and it can leave a patient lighter but metabolically worse off.
+We do not start a GLP-1 without a full conversation about this.

 How GLP-1 treatment works at Fishtown Medicine